millanp95/DeLUCS/README.md

    	* Output : Pickle file with the cluster assignments for each sequence.

-* For testing the performance of DeLUCS with your own data (Labels Available)
+* For testing the performance of DeLUCS with your own data (labels must be available)
 	```
 	python EvaluateDeLUCS.py --data_dir=<PATH_of_computed_mimics> --out_dir=<OUTPURDIR>
 	```